wjzhengsh/blockchain/howto/remote_peer_aws.md

    ash-zbc07b.4.secure.blockchain.ibm.com:21239
    ```

    - Find the name of your organization by searching for **organizations**.
 This should be the same organization you use to register your  peer.
 You can find your organization's name together with its associated `mspid`.
-This value is also availabe in the Network Monitor Overview panel.
+This value is also available in the Network Monitor Overview panel.
 Click on the **Remote Peer Configuration** button.
 The value is displayed under `Organization MSP`.
 Make a note of the value of the `mspid`.

    - If you have not already done so, create a shell session inside the peer container by running `docker exec -it peer sh`.